WEDE-5020-POE/wede-5020-poe-MiyaSM-4/README.md

 ## Website Goals and Objectives

-Goal
+Goal<br>
-Our primary goal is to create an online booking system to reduce empty chair problems objectives
+Our primary goal is to create an online booking system to reduce empty chair problems<br>
+objectives<br>
-Objective 1 is to reduce empty time slots by at least 20% in the next 3 months Objective 2 ensure that all the hair styles’ costs are visible ensuring transparency
+Objective 1 is to reduce empty time slots by at least 20% in the next 3 months<br>
+Objective 2 ensure that all the hair styles’ costs are visible ensuring transparency